-Established in 2001 to provide food for the hungry, our organization helped 25 families within its first few months.
-Over the years, we expanded our efforts to address other poverty issues, including providing assistance with clothing and furniture.
+Established in 2001 to provide food for the hungry, the Rhode Island Center Assisting Those In Need has expanded over the years to address other poverty issues, including providing assistance with emergency clothing and furniture.

-What Is Food Insecurity?
+What is Food Insecurity?